garbhj/revert-youtube-layout-2024/README.md

 Future version (Possibly): easier customization with instructions and easily settable variables.

-If you encounter any problems, feel free to open an issue, and I may or may not ever come around to checking it
+If you encounter any problems, feel free to open an issue, and I may or may not ever come around to checking it (I may also not be able to continue testing/debugging at the moment, since my layout got changed back to the pre-2024 version)

 # Instructions
 To use this, you'll need to: